Organic Strategies for Community Environmental Health

 Jeff Pettis, PhD

 , former research leader, USDA’s Bee Research Laboratory, groundbreaking researcher on the behavior and chemical ecology of honey bees; principal, Pettis and Associates, LLC; president, Scientific Commission on Bee Health, Apimondia

 (International Association of Beekeeper Associations); Salisbury, MD.

-Maida Galvez, MD, associate professor, Department of Environmental Medicine and Public Health and Department of Pediatrics, Icahn School of Medicine at Mount Sinai; Director, Region 2 Pediatric Environmental Health Specialty Unit (PEHSU); Founding Director of the New York State Children’s Environmental Health Center (NYSCEHC).
+Maida Galvez, MD, associate professor, Department of Environmental Medicine and Public Health and Department of Pediatrics, Icahn School of Medicine at Mount Sinai; Director, Region 2 Pediatric Environmental Health Specialty Unit (PEHSU); Founding Director, New York State Children’s Environmental Health Center (NYSCEHC); New York, NY.

-Sarah F Evans, PhD, assistant professor of Environmental Medicine and Public Health, Children's Environmental Health Center, Institute for Exposomic Research, Icahn School of Medicine at Mount Sinai, New York City, NY.
+Sarah F Evans, PhD, assistant professor, Environmental Medicine and Public Health, Children’s Environmental Health Center, Institute for Exposomic Research, Icahn School of Medicine at Mount Sinai, New York, NY.

 Rella Abernathy, PhD, integrated pest management coordinator, City of Boulder, CO.

 Jay Feldman, executive director, Beyond Pesticides; former member, National Organic Standards Board; Washington, DC.

 Eric T. Fleisher, a national leader in the field of sustainable horticulture and soil science.